x

 Exploring the relationship between occupants and buildings to enhance comfort, health, and productivity through optimized conditions.

-Advanced materials, designs, and automated technologies to improve building performance, energy efficiency, and streamlined construction processes.
+Advanced and innovative materials, designs, and automated technologies to improve building performance, streamline construction processes.

 About Research

-SUNY ESF is a leader in environmental science and sustainability, with the Sustainable and Resilient Built Environment Lab (SARBEL) playing a key role in advancing innovative solutions.
+SUNY ESF is a leader in environmental science and sustainability, with the SARBEL playing a key role in advancing innovative solutions.

-Led by Dr. Shayan, SARBEL focuses on sustainable construction, energy efficiency, and climate resilience.
-The lab brings together researchers and students to develop cutting-edge technologies and strategies that improve building performance, promote environmental quality, and foster resilient, energy-efficient communities.
+Led by Dr. Shayan Mirzabeigi, SARBEL focuses on sustainable construction, energy efficiency, and climate resilience.
+The lab brings together researchers and students to develop cutting-edge technologies and strategies that improve building performance, promote environmental quality, and foster resilient, energy-efficient, and healthy communities.
 Through interdisciplinary collaboration, SARBEL is driving impactful change in the built environment.

 SARBEL is dedicated to excellence in construction and built environment.
 We combine innovation and expertise to drive progress.